pietro-foini/ISI-WFP/project/packages/TsIP/README.md

 <img src="./images/level2.png" width="800">

-We now visualize the time-series using the matplotlib library:
+We now visualize the time-series using the matplotlib library as example:

 <img src="./images/level2.gif" width="800">